kkemple/scienceandmathematics.com/src/content/posts/simulation-horizons-constraints-and-the-emergence-of-strategic-agency.md

 ## A Toy Model: Leveraged Crowded Trade

 To see these dynamics concretely, consider a minimal model of leveraged trading with endogenous price impact, margin constraints, finite simulation horizon, and a controller that can reshape constraints.
+Formally, each agent is solving a constrained **receding-horizon (MPC)** problem: optimize a horizon-$H_i$ objective under state dynamics and margin feasibility, implement the first step, then roll the horizon forward.[^1]

 In discrete time, there is one risky asset with price $p_t > 0$ and two strategic agents $i \in \{1, 2\}$ holding positions $q_{i,t}$.
 Each agent has equity $W_{i,t} > 0$.
 A controller—clearinghouse, prime broker, central bank proxy—sets a margin requirement $m_t \in (0,1)$ each period.